Crossed product tensor categories: preliminaries

 \begin{defin} Let $\C$ be a tensor category graded over a group $G$.
 We shall say that $\C=\bigoplus_{\sigma \in G}\C_\sigma$ is a crossed product tensor category over $G$, if every $\C_\sigma$ has a multiplicatively invertible object. \end{defin}

 Given a group $G$, we define the 2-category of $G$-crossed product tensor categories.
-The 0-cells are crossed product tensor categories over $G$, 1-cells are graded op-monoidal functors, \textit{i.e.}, op-monoidal functors $F: \C\to \D$ such that $F$ maps $\C_\sigma$ to $\D_\sigma$ for all $\sigma \in G$, and 2-cells are monoidal natural transformations between the graded op-monoidal functors.
+The 0-cells are crossed product tensor categories over $G$, 1-cells are graded monoidal functors, \textit{i.e.}, monoidal functors $F: \C\to \D$ such that $F$ maps $\C_\sigma$ to $\D_\sigma$ for all $\sigma \in G$, and 2-cells are monoidal natural transformations between the graded monoidal functors.
 The composition of 1-cells and 2-cells is the obvious.

 \begin{obs} The existence of some extra properties of a crossed product tensor category $\C$, can be deduced from the tensor subcategory $\C_e$.
 For example $\C$ is semisimple or rigid if and only if $\C_e$ is semisimple or rigid.
 However, if $\C_e$ is a braided tensor category, not necessary $\C$ is braided, see Section \ref{seccion 6}. \smallbreak A crossed product tensor category $\C$ is a fusion category \cite{ENO} or finite tensor category \cite{finite-categories}, if and only if $G$ is finite, and $\C_e$ is a fusion category or a finite tensor category, respectively. \end{obs}